jupyterlab/maintainer-tools/README.md

 **DEPRECATED**.
 Use `dependency_type: minimum` in the `base-setup` action instead.

-Use this action to test that your minimum dependency version constraints are vaild.
+Use this action to test that your minimum dependency version constraints are valid.
 Note: you may want to also use the minimum supported version of Python since the minimum versions might not have wheels on newer Pythons.
 Note that you should use `pytest -W default` if you are using `filterwarnings` and relying on newer versions of the library to have removed warnings.

 ```yaml